JunboShen/ENGG2760A-ESTR2018/README.md

 ## Schedules
 Click on the date to join the corresponding Zoom session or view the video recording.
+Click on the topic to access the slides.

 ### Lecture
 | Week | Date | Topic | Material | Date (ESTR) | Topic (ESTR) |